 Before trying cannabis as therapy, Peggy tried all available opiates, different antiepileptics, antidepressants and sleeping drugs.
 She was also prescribed cortisone and essential rheumatism medications such as MTX, AZA, Quensyl and immunoglobulin.

 Especially for her facial neuralgia, cannabis helps Peggy a lot better than antiepileptics do.
-Now she uses cannabis, and only takes cortisone as an opiate as well as oxycodone, and she has already been able to reduce the dose of the latter.
+Now she uses cannabis, and only takes cortisone and oxycodone, and she has already been able to reduce the dose of the latter.

 Support from the pain management specialist